 Kerry received a B.F.A. in dance from Marymount Manhattan College.
 As the result of a choreography and performance focused dance degree, Kerry's own choreographic works have been presented in collaboration with Troy University, Pikes Peak community College, The Confucius Institute, the Southeast Alabama Dance, and Shachah Touring Company.
 Kerry's more recent endeavors include teaching dance and choreographing works for Northridge Dance Conservatory, the Roy J. Wasson High School Performing Arts Academy, as well as dancing professionally with the Ormao Dance Company.
 Currently, Kerry serves as faculty with Lucretia's School of Dance, the Patti Rutland Jazz Dance Center, and PRJ's BEYONDance outreach program.
 An Alabama native, Kerry is extremely excited to be back in the southeast region of the United States and is honored to have the opportunity to perform with Patti Rutland Jazz Professional Company as a second year principal dancers this season.

-Jameka is a sixth year company member from Abbeville, AL. She apprenticed with PRJ in 2014 and performed in SOAR.
-With hard work and training, she was awarded the spot of a Company Member for the past five seasons.
+Jameka is in her seventh year with PRJ and is from Abbeville, AL. She apprenticed with PRJ in 2014 and performed in SOAR.
 She worked for the Southeast Alabama Medical Center’s Child Development Center for five years.
 She is also the Director of Dance at Northview Christian Church, and she has been a part of this ministry for twelve years now.
 She has choreographed for Be U: Beautifully Unique non-profit and also was an assistant coached for the Onyx Stars Dance Center.
 She has recently been exploring her love for Musical Theatre and is involved with Southeast Alabama Community Theatre.
 Jameka teaches PRJ outreach classes at Selma Street Elementary School, Cloverdale Elementary School, and Vaughn Blumberg Center.
 She is also a teacher at the Patti Rutland Jazz Dance Center.

 “If you want something you’ve never had, you have to do something you’ve never done!”